This post contains affiliate links. Please read my disclosure policy to learn more.

 Fortunately, string cheese is considered a low water content cheese which makes it easier to freeze.

 Cheese with low water content is able to keep its consistently better than high water cheeses, even upon thawing.

-If you’ve never frozen string cheese, I would suggest you take a few sticks and freeze for a few weeks.
-Then thaw and eat.
-See if anyone complains.
+If you’ve never frozen string cheese, I would suggest you take a few sticks and freeze them for a few weeks.
+Once it has been frozen and thawed, see if anyone complains about the texture or taste.
 If they don’t, you should be good to freeze.

 With that said, I have had some batches and brands that taste almost identical once frozen and thawed and others that weren’t very good when thawed.
 They weren’t quite as stringy and crumbled.

-I would suggest you try freezing and thawing each brand you try just to be sure you like the results before freezing a large amount!
+I would suggest you try freezing and thawing a small amount of each brand you buy just to be sure you like the results before freezing a large amount!